waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Render external links in dropdown in header.
 Each item should be object with label and url fields.
 For example: {"label": "Helpdesk", "url": "`https://example.com/`"}

-### FULL_PAGE_TITLE

-Type: str

-It is used as default page title if it's not specified explicitly.

 ### GOOGLE_ANALYTICS_ID

 Type: str